 Event Design and Content

-The information and considerations below will assist in ensuring an inclusive and accessible experience for all participants.
-If you have any questions or concerns, please contact us at email@example.com
+In addition to the information provided on our Planning Universal Access for Events page, the information and considerations below will create a more inclusive and accessible experience for all participants.
+If you have any questions or concerns, please contact us at firstname.lastname@example.org

 Build-in opportunities for feedback and open communication with your participants.

 - Consider communication during your event, how will participants contact you or the presenter?

 - Provide information about how activities will be conducted.

 Post content in multiple formats.
 For example, if you post PDF versions of your PowerPoint, consider posting the PowerPoint file as well to allow participants to choose their viewing preferences, and those using assistive technologies can access the text.

 - Create accessible Word, PowerPoint and PDF Documents